Dram Shop/Bartender Liability Attorney in Denver, Colorado

 An experienced auto accident attorney in Denver can help examine the details of your situation and advise you on whether to pursue a claim.
 If you are eligible for compensation, you will need a Colorado Dram Shop Liability Lawyer to guide you through the overwhelming process ahead of you.

 Keep in mind that Colorado law provides for a one (1) year statute of limitations for Dram Shop lawsuits under Section 12-47-801 runs from the date of sale or service.

 Have you sustained serious injuries or was your loved one killed by a drunk driver in Colorado?
 Donaldson Law, LLC can investigate to determine whether a bar or other establishment served the person while he or she was already intoxicated.

-Jennifer Donaldson is an experienced Denver personal injury lawyer who represents clients all over Jefferson County, Boulder County, Arapahoe County, Denver County, and Adams County.
+Jennifer Donaldson is an experienced Denver Dram Shop Liability Lawyer who represents clients all over Jefferson County, Boulder County, Arapahoe County, Denver County, and Adams County.
 She can evaluate your case when you call (303) 458-5000 to schedule a free, no-obligation consultation.

 When are Bartenders Liable Under Colorado Law?

 A dram shop, bar, or bartender are generally not liable for the actions taken by those under the influence of alcohol served by them.
 Under certain conditions, however, they can be held responsible.
 Colo.
 Rev. Stat. §12-47-801 outlines the guidelines for a claim as follows: